-- 1. Master Personalized Medicine students should, in the context of their program, behave like a good Master Personalized Medicine student befits (Student Statute -article 10.
+- 1. Master Oncology students should, in the context of their program, behave like a good Master student befits (Student Statute article 10.
 VU Amsterdam Rules of Conduct).
-This applies to the program as a whole and in particular in cases where a student, in the context of their program, or as student Personalized Medicine has contact with people, who are present and/or employed at the VU, Amsterdam UMC or the healthcare institution wherein they attend part of the program.
+This applies to the program as a whole and in particular in cases where a student, in the context of their program, or as student Oncology has contact with people, who are present and/or employed at the VU, Amsterdam UMC or the healthcare institution wherein they attend part of the program.
 Indecent behavior in this context includes: discriminating, insulting, offensive or otherwise negative remarks, impolite expressions, violence, no or too little respect, decency or hygiene, violation of confidentiality, acting deceitfully, forgery of documents, fraud, deliberate deception among other things, as well as unacceptable behavior including sexual intimidation, and acting towards a third person against their wish.
-Additionally, one is referred to the Student Statute 2023-2024 of the VU. - 2.
-In case, at any time during the program, a teacher, fellow-student or someone not directly involved in the program states an action of indecent behavior by a student, this person (the teacher, fellow-student or person not-directly involved in the program), after having informed the student in question, reports in writing and justified to the dean.
+Additionally, one is referred to the Student Statute 2024-2025 of the VU. - 2.
+In case, at any time during the program, a teacher, fellow-student or someone not directly involved in the program states an action of indecent behavior by a student, this person (the teacher, fellow-student or person not-directly involved in the program), after having informed the student in question, reports in writing and justified to the Dean.
 A notification of an incident of order will be made.
-Subsequently, the notification will be handled in accordance with the Procedure notification of an incident of order (on CANVAS).
-Additionally, one is referred to the Student Statute 2023-2024 of the VU.
+Subsequently, the notification will be handled in accordance with the Student Statute 2024-2025 of the VU.

-7. Further admission and requirements
+7. Further admission requirements